 4. Eclectic Decor

-There’s a lot going on here.
-The fall porch decor featured on yellowprairieinteriors brings together a variety of different elements such as an upcycled door, corn stalks, a hay bale, pumpkins of different colors and sizes and orange accent pillows which contrast with the green chairs.
+This porch decor example from yellowprairieinteriors infuses fall colors with an upcycled door, corn stalks, a hay bale, pumpkins, and orange pillows.
+The items contrast with the green chairs.
 It’s an eclectic decor with a soothing and cozy feel.

 5. Combine Neutrals and Metallics